 Non-compliance with these regulations can lead to significant legal consequences.

-A common misconception is that many companies believe they can absolve themselves of responsibility by merely documenting their measures.
+A common misconception is that many companies believe they can absolve themselves of responsibility simply by documenting their measures.
 In reality, it is not enough to just keep records; rather, these measures must be actively implemented and regularly reviewed.

 Liability Risks and Legal Consequences of Non-Compliance

 Failure to comply with legal requirements carries significant liability risks.
 These can range from fines to claims for damages.
 A specific scenario could be an accident at the Workplace where insufficient safety precautions were taken.
-In such a case, the operator can be held liable.
+In such a case, the operator can be held responsible.

 - - High fines for violations of safety regulations.

-Roles and Duties in Facility Management
+Roles and Responsibilities in Facility Management

 Distinction Between Operator, Service Provider, and User

 The operator bears the primary responsibility for all legal requirements and safety standards.
 Service providers such as cleaning companies or technical maintenance services have specific tasks that are contractually regulated.
 Users, on the other hand, are responsible for the responsible use of the provided resources.
-A common misconception is that operators believe they can shift their responsibility onto service providers.
+A common misconception is that operators believe they can shift their responsibility to service providers.
 This is a fallacy; the legal responsibility remains with the operator.

 Contractual Aspects of Operator Responsibility

-Contracts between operators and service providers must contain clear regulations for the assumption of responsibilities.
+Contracts between operators and service providers must contain clear regulations on the assumption of responsibilities.
 For example, it should be specified which safety measures the service provider takes and how often these are checked.
 A practical example shows that many operators do not adequately address liability issues in their contracts.
 An insufficiently formulated contract can lead to significant financial disadvantages in the event of damage.

 - – Clear definition of responsibilities in the contract.